PREETHI0103/AGRICULTURE-EDA/README.md

 ---

 ### **2️⃣ Exploratory Data Analysis (EDA)**
-Conducted exploratory data analysis on key topics, such as:
+Conducted exploratory data analysis using various charts from matplotlib, searborn and plotly on key topics, such as:
 - **Rice and Wheat Production Trends**
 - **Oilseed and Sunflower Production**
 - **Sugarcane and Sorghum Production**